• Skip to primary navigation

 • Place on a lightly greased baking paper, and bake for 15 minutes.
 Turn them all very carefully over, and bake for another 15 minutes.

 • Meanwhile you can make the tomato sauce in your tagine, or a heavy based pot.
-Sauté the chopped onion in 1 tablespoon of olive oil & a pinch of salt until translucent.
+Sauté the chopped onion in 1 tbsp of olive oil & a pinch of salt until translucent.

 • Add the green pepper and all the spices and stir well for 2 minutes.